 As we head into 2020, it's time for other U.S. regions to build their reputation as great wine producers.
 States like New York are carving out niche production like Riesling, while other areas like Texas, Virginia, and Pennsylvania have a growing number of wineries and are looking to build their portfolios.

 Here are two states to watch for in 2020 and beyond.

 When it comes to Texas and alcohol, tequila and whiskey come to mind more than wine.
-But the Lone Star state has the second largest wine region in the country, with 9 million acres.
+But the Lone Star state has the fifth largest wine region in the country, with 9 million acres.